 I am writing in support of the CFTC's Proposed Federal Speculative Position Limits that will reestablish speculative position limits on major energy commodities.
 This rule will provide stability to the marketplace and help prevent future price bubbles.
+We have seen the negative impact that soaring gas prices had on food and other consumer items.
+We're also seen the terrible effects that speculation has had in the stock markets.

 The CFTC must quickly approve a strong rule to protect America's struggling economy.
 Wall Street's speculative trading in oil not only hurts the economy, but hurts every American who pays excessive prices at the pump, for groceries, home heating oil and everything related to transportation.